VEINHORN/amp/README.md

 # amp

-You are using Cisco AnyConnect Secure Mobility Client and want to use several profiles to access different VPN hosts. _amp_ (AnyConnect Multi Profile) utility helps you to manage your profiles using simpe CLI interface.
+If you use Cisco AnyConnect Secure Mobility Client `amp` utility might help you to initialize you AnyConnect profile, manage your server list, etc. It has simple CLI and easy to use.

-Simple utility which helps to manage Cisco Any Connect profiles

 ## Commands